CubeTures/BuckshotRoulette/notes/rules.md

 - Expired medicine
   - 50/50 chance to heal 2 or take 1 damage

-# Add logic for

-- Adrenaline

-# Item Conditions

-- Cannot use handcuffs if opponent is handcuffed
-- Cannot get handcuffs from adrenaline if opponent is handcuffed
-- Cannot get adrenaline from adrenaline
-- After using adrenaline, if no valid targets exist, don't prompt to pick an item

 # Official Descriptions

 - Magnifying glass: Check the current round in the chamber.